mff-uk/dataspecer/www/content/en/docs/projects/layout-algorithms.md

 ### Warnings
 - Only force-directed algorithm (Elk Stress) takes into consideration anchors
 - All algorithms remove existing edge layout on the layouted part
 - The layouting of groups is not optimal, for reason why you can check the [technical documentation for layout package](https://github.com/mff-uk/dataspecer/tree/main/packages/layout).
+Therefore you should create groups only after you are kinda happy with the overall layout.

 #### Force-directed algorithms
-Layouted DCAT-AP using force-directed algorithm:

 - Should be the first class of algorithms to try if you don't know, what layout to choose or how the data looks like.